samkennerly/suneku/README.md

 For more details, see this [Jupyter tutorial](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).

-When I create a notebook (let's call it `my_project.ipynb`), I often create a `my_project.py` file in the same folder.
-I navigate to the notebook in a web browser and open `my_project.py` in a text editor.
-I put `import` statements, function definitions, and most of my other code in `my_project.py`.
-Then I import all that stuff into my notebook with `from my_project import *` in the first cell.
+When I create a new notebook (let's call it `my_project.ipynb`), I often create a `my_project.py` file in the same folder.
+I view the notebook in a web browser and open `my_project.py` in a text editor side-by-side on one big screen.
+I keep most of my code in `my_project.py` and run `from my_project import *` in the first cell of my notebook.
 This reduces clutter in my notebooks so there's more space for text, plots, and results.

 GitHub can automatically render Jupyter notebooks!
 If you upload a notebook to GitHub, anyone can view it in a web browser without installing software or running scripts.